This Might Be Why You're Seeing Blood In Your Poop + What To Do

 Blood in your stool can indicate an issue anywhere in your digestive system, and the color of the blood may help determine exactly where the bleeding is coming from.

-A few causes of bloody stool:
+5 causes of bloody stool.

-While hemorrhoids can be annoying, uncomfortable, and sometimes itchy, they're usually no cause for alarm.
-Hemorrhoids can stem from straining during difficult bowel movements, pregnancy, obesity, and prolonged sitting.
-Hemorrhoids can be external or internal and cause bright-red bleeding.
+While hemorrhoids can be painful, uncomfortable, and sometimes itchy, they're usually no cause for alarm.
+Hemorrhoids can stem from straining during difficult bowel movements, pregnancy, or prolonged sitting.

 Colitis or Crohn's disease

-Ulcers, or open sores in the lining of the stomach or small intestine, often caused by a bacterial infection.
-You can also develop ulcers from long-term use of over-the-counter anti-inflammatories, like ibuprofen or naproxen.
+Ulcers, or open sores in the lining of the stomach or small intestine, are often caused by a bacterial infection.
+They can also develop from long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs), like Ibuprofen.
 Ulcerative colitis and Crohn's disease can cause bloody diarrhea5, as well as stools that contain mucus or pus.

 Polyps or Cancer

 Polyps are often found during a routine colonoscopy, but are sometimes suspected if a person experiences a change in stool color.
-Bleeding associated with colon cancer is often called occult bleeding, which means it’s not seen with the naked eye and can only be detected during cancer screening.
+Bleeding associated with colon cancer is often called occult bleeding, meaning it’s not seen with the naked eye, and can only be detected during cancer screening.